C0ntra99/belch/README.md

 ﻿# Belch

-This program was built with the concept of spitting out information, in our case Active Directory information.
+This program was built with the idea of mapping active directories.
 Belch will take domain credentials and proceed to either dump out everything on the AD or specified objects.
-There will be a few options for storing this information, with the current release the only options is to create a mapping with folders and XML files.
+Belch uses the ldap library from impacket (https://github.com/CoreSecurity/impacket)

 ## What it does
 Belch will create a mapping of any active directory network.
 Active directories consitst of many organizational units(OU) and containers within those OUs.
 What belch will do by default is query the active directory for everything it has, and then proceed to craft folders for everything that it revcieves.
 Another cool thing with AD is there are attributes for just about anything that is stored on the AD, so belch will take all attributes that are related to that OU or container and create a index.xml within the folder related to it.
 After belch is finished there will be a mapping of the everything on the active directory network for future use.